mayrmt/tutorial_block_preconditioning_in_4C/README.md

 ## Organization of Course Material

+The tutorial consists of two parts.
+First, we look into linear systems arising from 3D elasticity.
+Then, we switch over to block systems as they occur in monolithic solvers for fluid/solid interaction.

 ### Part I: Solving linear systems arising from 3D elasticity

 Tutorial steps are described in `solid_mechanics/part_I.md`.
 The tutorial consists of the following steps: